alex-501/budget-tracker/README.md

 THEN the deposits or expenses added while they were offline are added to their transaction history and their totals are update

 # To Install run npm install on
+"init"
 "compression",
     "express":
     "mongoose"
     "morgan"
+## To Run
+Run Npm Start in Terminal
 ![19-pwa-homework-demo-01](https://user-images.githubusercontent.com/68447140/118551004-3e73c180-b712-11eb-8156-2c2736a94a03.png)